sfsu-csc-667-spring-2021-roberts/term-project-team-d/README.md

 ## Migrations

-To run the server, first you need to run the migrations to create the tables in the database.
-To run the migrations, run the command:
+To run the server, first you need to have an empty database created and that it matches the specificed database in the DATABASE\_URL environment variable.
+Then to run the migrations to create the tables, run the command:

 `npx sequelize db:migrate`